SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-30-evaluating-startups.md

 I want to play devil's advocate and argue that what the company builds may not be actually be that indicative of whether a company would be a good fit for you.
 Let's say you are interested in machine learning, but you think enterprise tech is super boring.

-You could find a job at a MLaaS company in which you build tools to help genomics researchers more efficiently construct data pipelines, and visualize their results.[^12] You thought you'd never enter a world in which companies use aggressive sales tactics to upsell overpriced software to other companies, but you come to realize that writing tools for a small number of clients who place extreme value in the products you build for them is actually quite fulfilling.
+You could find a job at a MLaaS company[^12] in which you build tools to help genomics researchers more efficiently construct data pipelines, and visualize their results.
+You thought you'd never enter a world in which companies use aggressive sales tactics to upsell overpriced software to other companies, but you come to realize that writing tools for a small number of clients who place extreme value in the products you build for them is actually quite fulfilling.

 You could also find a job at a consumer-facing company that uses machine learning to personalize the content it serves users, and to customize the ad copy it shows them based on the cookie-infested websites they visit.
 You realize that linear regressions still do pretty well on these kinds of tasks, and though you were initially very excited about contributing to a service that your friends use, it is not actually super riveting in the day-to-day to work there.